 In this collection, Peskett's footage documents his time, either as part of work duties or as leave, travelling through countries near the East African coastline.
-Peskett visits Tanzania, Uganda, Kenya as well as Rhodesia and southern Sudan.
+Peskett visits Tanganyika (Tanzania), Uganda, Kenya as well as Rhodesia and southern Sudan.
 His footage examines mainly the natural aspects of the countries he visits on safari with his family, focusing on waterfalls, rivers, lakes, landscapes and the various types of wildlife that inhabit them.
 However, Peskett also documents political aspects of newly emancipated African countries, such as the first parliamentary elections held in Uganda in 1961.
 Peskett also references the history of the countries he visits, filming the Great Zimbabwean Ruins, Cecil John Rhodes' grave and the ruins of explorer Samuel Baker's camp in Gulu, northern Uganda.

 William Brian Peskett (1929-2009) worked for the Polices forces of Kenya, Uganda and Botswana during the 1950s and 1960s, serving 19 years as a senior superintendent.
 He then went on to serve in a commissioned rank with the Trucial Oman Scouts and the Sultan of Oman's Forces in the later 1960s and 1970s.
 He died in Bournemouth in 2009.

 Do you have extra information about this item?
 You can contribute additional detail to our catalogue using the following form:

 You can cite this material using the following reference:

 You can download/export the metadata of this catalogue entry